aquirogasi/Topline-Performance/README.md

 # Visualizations and Analysis:

+PART 1: Connecting & Shaping the Data

 ![PART 1: Connecting & Shaping the Data](Images/Connected_csv_files.jpg)

+PART 2: Data Modeling: In the relationship view, arrange all the tables (Lookup, and Data Tables) by connecting them using valid primary/foreign keys

 ![PART 2: Data Modeling: In the relationship view, arrange all the tables (Lookup, and Data Tables) by connecting them using valid primary/foreign keys](Images/Data_Medeling.jpg)